Trinity Reading School

 We want so much for all the young people that attend Trinity to achieve personal growth, happiness and accumulation of useful knowledge for their future life; we also want to ensure that they have a voice and meaning to their adult professional life.
 This starts in the home, the classroom, and with the way in which they understand the world around them.

 As teachers we are expert readers; through our own study we understand the demand of independent reading to learn.
 Our pupils are novice readers – no matter what their current reading level, we have a responsibility to help them progress.
 English is the language of all our subjects.
-For pupils to be able to progress as learners throughout their lives, they need to be able to read to learn – and increasingly difficult texts.
+For pupils to be able to progress as learners throughout their lives, they need to be able to read and to process increasingly difficult texts.
+Reading School is one way we help them to achieve this.

 Reading School Intent

-2. Through regular exposure to literature, students will accumulate useful knowledge and achieve personal growth and happiness.
+2. Through regular exposure to high-quality literature, students will accumulate useful knowledge and achieve personal growth, emotional resilience and happiness.

 3. Reading School will allow us to entice students through reading, delight them through reading and challenging their thinking every day.